-Serbia mining: Kolubara mine company rent fees obligations toward state and local communities increased three times14.
-November 2013. / Mining
+Serbia mining: Kolubara mine company rent fees obligations toward state and local communities increased three times, Mining

 Last year the obligations to the state and municipality governments reached a sum of about 22.807.000 MEUR.
 Just for the rent it is spent about 9.649.123 MEUR per year